 Winter Warrior ® Finland is an international OCR (Obstacle Course Racing) event.
 The race takes place in Pallas-Yllästunturi National Park.
 Duration is 2-7 hours.
-The start and finish of the race are at the.
+The start and finish of the race are at the Kellokas Visitor Center.
 The course goes over the mountains Kellostapuli and Kesänki and the lake Kesänkijärvi.

-The length of the full course that is run in the race squads is about 13 kilometers.
-Shorter and more relexed option Winter Warrior Challenge added February 11th.
+The length of the full course that is run in the race squads is about 15 kilometers.
+Winter Warrior Challenge is about 10km.

 Laulunmaankatu 10 B 8, 33800 Tampere

 Maria Christensen, tel.
 050-339 6966

 The age limit of the race is 18 years.
 Each competitor will take part in the competition at his own risk.
 A person of 16 years of age can participate with a written permission from a guardian.
 However, we recommend that young people participate only accompanied by an adult.

 Registration is made by a registration form found on the website.
 Participation fee will be paid upon registration.
 The paid participation fee will not be refunded, but participation may be transferred to another person.
 The transfer of registration must be announced by 25.3.2020 by e-mail email@example.com.
 Upon registration, you agree to the competition rules.

 1.12.- 31.1.
 85 €/person